ibm-cloud-docs/cloud-pak-data/getting-started.md

 ## Next steps
 {: #next-steps}

-- To add users to your {{site.data.keyword.cpd_full_notm}} deployment, see [Managing users](https://www.ibm.com/support/producthub/icpdata/docs/content/SSQNUZ_current/cpd/admin/users.html).
+- To add users to your {{site.data.keyword.cpd_full_notm}} deployment, see [Managing users](https://www.ibm.com/docs/en/cloud-paks/cp-data/4.0?topic=platform-managing-users).
 - To install more services to a deployed cluster, repeat the steps to install from IBM Cloud Catalog and set the required service value to **true** in the **Deployment values** section.
-- To install other supported services, such as DataStage, MongoDB, Db2, Db2 Big SQL, Cognos Analytics, Decision Optimization, Db2 Data Gate, Execution Engine for Hadoop, or SPSS Modeler, which cannot be automatically installed when you install {{site.data.keyword.cpd_full_notm}} on IBM Cloud, see [Services and integrations](https://www.ibm.com/support/producthub/icpdata/docs/content/SSQNUZ_current/cpd/svc/svc.html).
+- To install other supported services, such as DataStage, MongoDB, Db2, Db2 Big SQL, Cognos Analytics, Decision Optimization, Db2 Data Gate, Execution Engine for Hadoop, Open Pages or SPSS Modeler, which cannot be automatically installed when you install {{site.data.keyword.cpd_full_notm}} on IBM Cloud, see [Services and integrations](https://www.ibm.com/docs/en/cloud-paks/cp-data/4.0?topic=installing).
+- To install configure global image pull secrets on your cluster, set the value of configchanges to `Required` and provide your `IBM Cloud API Key` in the apikey, see [ Configuring the global image pull secret](https://www.ibm.com/docs/en/cloud-paks/cp-data/4.0?topic=tasks-configuring-your-cluster-pull-images).
 - To uninstall {{site.data.keyword.cpd_full_notm}} or {{site.data.keyword.cpd_full_notm}} services see [Uninstalling](https://cloud.ibm.com/docs/cloud-pak-data?topic=cloud-pak-data-uninstalling).